On the Perturbation Function of Ranking and Balance for Weighted Online Bipartite Matching: Introduction

 The two generalizations are both greedy-based algorithms with a careful perturbation of the weights.
-Specifically, upon the arrival of each vertex $v$, the algorithm matches it to the offline vertex $u$ with the maximum perturbed weight $f(x_u) \cdot w_{uv}$, among those neighbors whose budgets are not exhausted yet.
-Here, $x_u$ corresponds to the random rank of $u$ in \prank and corresponds to the fraction of budget spent so far in \pbalance.
+Specifically, upon the arrival of each vertex $v$, the algorithm matches it with the offline vertex $u$ with the maximum perturbed weight $f(x_u) \cdot w_{uv}$, among those neighbors whose budgets have not yet been exhausted.
+Here, $x_u$ corresponds to the random rank of $u$ in \prank and the fraction of budget spent so far in \pbalance.
 The canonical choice of the perturbation function is $f(x) = 1-e^{x-1}$, applied by Mehta et al.~\cite{jacm/MehtaSVV07} and Aggarwal et al.~\cite{soda/AggarwalGKM11}.
 Notably, Devanur, Jain, and Kleinberg~\cite{soda/DevanurJK13} provided a unified primal-dual analysis for \prank and \pbalance, in which the perturbation function plays a critical role even for the unweighted online bipartite matching problem.

-Despite the above successful generalizations of \rank and from unweighted graphs to weighted graphs, we lack the understanding of the extra difficulty introduced by weighted graphs.
+Despite the above successful generalizations of \rank and from unweighted to weighted graphs, we lack an understanding of the extra difficulty introduced by weighted graphs.
 In this paper, we revisit the two classic algorithms and focus on the perturbation function.
 Notice that for unweighted graphs, \prank (resp. \pbalance) with an arbitrary perturbation function degenerates to the same \rank (resp. ) algorithm and achieves the optimal competitive ratio of $1-1/e$.
 We examine the importance of perturbation functions by studying the performance of \prank and \pbalance on weighted graphs with an arbitrary perturbation function.

 Our first result confirms the importance of the perturbation function, proving that the canonical perturbation function $f(x)=1-e^{x-1}$ is the unique optimal perturbation function for vertex-weighted online bipartite matching.